luizcoro/gifit/README.md

 * xrectsel to select a retangular area
 * yad to remove screenshots with a file selection dialog
-* screenkey to show pressed keys
+* screenkey 0.8 or later to show pressed keys

 ###Arguments: